 Free up Space on a Hard Drive if you Have a Worn out Mac

 The more you have on your hard drive (SSD), the greater time your Mac takes to operate.
-It does not matter if you have old Mac laptop or Mac Pro, it will sort files longer in order to find what you really want.
+It does not matter if you have an old Mac laptop or Mac Pro, it will sort files longer in order to find what you really want.
 In case your disk is full of materials and files, delete them or move files and folders on Mac to the iCloud service similar to Google Disk.

 Buy a Solid State Drive

 Instead of the usual rotating hard drive, the SSD works like a USB drive and gives you much faster access to your files.
 The SSD is not affected by excessive filling up, so you do not have to worry about cleaning up old files and applications in case you do not need to release space for fresh ones.
-Apple began to apply them to the MacBook Pro devices since 2013.
+Apple began to apply them to the MacBook Pro devices in 2013.

 End of Memory Saving Processes

 Start the Activity Monitor from the Applications folder in order to make sure that nothing is taking a large amount of memory.
 If some process takes up too much of Mac’s memory, destroy the process and give the computer some time.
-You can right click the Activity Monitor checking which processes use a huge amount of memory on the “Memory” tab, and click the X button in the upper left corner of the “Activity Monitor” window.
+You can right-click the Activity Monitor checking which processes use a huge amount of memory on the “Memory” tab, and click the X button in the upper left corner of the “Activity Monitor” window.
 The same goes for applications.

 Applications, like the tabs in web browsers, still have every chance of eating up your memory in case you have a ton of open programs.
-Apple has a number of comfortable button combinations that allow you get rid of these applications quickly.
+Apple has a number of comfortable button combinations that allow you to get rid of these applications quickly.